Your Guide to Catching Bay Area Rockfish from Shore

 Fishing with Bait

 How do you actually rig these baits up?
 Well, I like using a so-called high-low rig - a setup where your weight is placed at the end of the line, and two hooks hang off dropper loops a few inches above.
 You can buy these rigs on Amazon, or just tie them yourself following the guide here.
 Sometimes when fishing for rockfish, I won’t use the top dropper loop to avoid potential snags or tangles.
 I usually use anywhere from a size 2 to a size 6/0 hook for rockfish - they tend to have large mouths, so the larger hooks are helpful for good hookups.
+Any type of hook will work, but I like circle hooks to avoid gut hooking any fish.

 Here are the sinkers I use for my high-low rigs: